 There were 2 cars with 4 policemen in each that arrived at the location; 4 policemen were wearing a green uniform, the other 4 were in brown clothes.
 According to the respondent, all people in his group tried to run, but the police stopped them immediately and forced them to sit on the ground.
-Allegedly, they were pointing guns toward all 22 people.
-In front of the respondent, there was a policeman who shouted at him “picku matre” (an insult in Serbo-Croatian) and hit him with the gun.
-On the 8th of August, when the interview for the testimony was done, the respondent still had visible marks of this punch.
+Allegedly, the respondent reported that the police officers were pointing guns toward all 22 people.
+In front of the respondent, there was a policeman who shouted at him “picku matre” (an insult in Serbo-Croatian language) and hit him with the gun.
+On the 8th of September, when the interview for the testimony was done, the respondent still had visible marks of this punch.

 The policemen forced people to undress, in order to check their whole bodies; they took their phones, money, bags, chargers.
 Meanwhile, they were beating all the people.
 The respondent asked many times if they were allowed to drink or eat something because they were all very hungry.
 But the policemen did not allow them to eat or drink anything.
 The respondent also remembers that the 17-year-old boy got beaten really heavily, and after, the policemen were laughing at him.